efiminem/pymtodo/README.rst

 Documentation
 ============

-Detailed documentation is yet to come.
+Detailed documentation will be available soon.

 ============
 Disclaimer